A NYTimes skeptic doubts that decreasing salt intake would have any benefits (it may even hurt)

 Image source: Single-serving salt packets.
 Wikipedia, GNU Free Documentation License.

 Anda baru saja membaca artikel yang berkategori benefits / decreasing / doubts / hurt) / intake / NYTimes / skeptic / would dengan judul A NYTimes skeptic doubts that decreasing salt intake would have any benefits (it may even hurt).
-Anda bisa bookmark halaman ini dengan URL http://medicalandhealthblogz.blogspot.com/2014/07/a-nytimes-skeptic-doubts-that.html.
+Anda bisa bookmark halaman ini dengan URL https://medicalandhealthblogz.blogspot.com/2014/07/a-nytimes-skeptic-doubts-that.html.
 Terima kasih!

 Ditulis oleh: Unknown - Friday, July 11, 2014